tryolabs/soccer-video-analytics/README.md

 <img src="https://user-images.githubusercontent.com/33181424/193869946-ad7e3973-a28e-4640-8494-bf899d5df3a7.png" width="60%" height="50%">
 </a>

-The scope of this repo is not to provide a production-ready solution, many limitations need to be addressed before this is used in the real world.
+The scope of this repository is not to provide a production-ready solution, as we explained in the blogpost, many limitations need to be addressed before this is used in the real world.
 However, it can be used as a starting point for further research and development.

 ## How to install